ArctosDB/documentation-wiki/_sql_cheats/no_data_quality_contact.markdown

 author: Dusty McDonald, Teresa J. Mayfield-Meyer
 date: 2021-07-29
 ---
-# Collections with no Active Data Quality Contact
+# Collections with No Active Data Quality Contact

 This query provides a list of the colelction(s) in Arctos that do not have an active data quality contact.